Learn PHP: a PHP tutorial

 ?>

-It’s basically up to you whether you write PHP scripts with a for loop or a while loop.
-But there is one argument for using for loops as your main method of looping: When you use for loops, you have a better view of the data for the loop.
-This prevents the risk of accidentally writing a forever loop that continues running until the interpreter’s memory is full.
-This could happen if you forgot to increase the value of the variable $number, for example.
+It is basically up to you whether you write your PHP scripts with a for or a while loop.
+However, there’s an argument for choosing for loops: When for loops are used, you have a better view of the framework data of the loop.
+This avoids the risk of accidentally writing a forever loop that runs until the interpreter’s memory is full.
+Referring to the previous example, this can happen when you forget to increment the value of the $number variable.

-If the loop just needs to run at least once, regardless of the conditions, then the do-while loop is the loop of choice.
+However, if the loop is to be run through at least once, regardless of the condition, the do-while loop is the loop to go with.

-The course of a while-, do-while or for loop can be influenced by the break and continue command.
-The break instruction can be used to interrupt the course of a loop at a designated point, and continue can skip a loop pass and restart a loop once more.
-Both statements are bound to a condition through the if command.
-The following example demonstrates how to use a number counting script with a break:
+The execution of a while, do-while or for loop can be influenced by the breakandcontinue statements.
+Use break to interrupt the flow of a loop at any point and continue to skip a loop pass.
+Both statements are bound to a condition using if.
+The following example shows our counting script with a break:

 <?php